 In 2014 the Mount Compass School Boardwalk underwent a major upgrade thanks to a project funded by the SA Murray-Darling Basin Natural Resources Management Board through the Australian Government Biodiversity Fund, and a State Government Natural Resources Management Community grant.
 The 500 metre long boardwalk has been rejuvenated and had reinforcements made to the majority of its length, with a mix of new and recycled boards.
 New information signs have been installed to provide additional details about the history and importance of the Fleurieu Swamps and the Mt Lofty Ranges Southern Emu Wren.

 The improvements to the boardwalk have coincided with the development of the swamp as an out-door learning space that is managed by the school and monitored through our Swamp Ambassadors program.
 This program appoints students as the ‘keepers’ of the swamp.
 Students and teachers have developed and implemented learning opportunities, not only for our students but also local schools and visiting groups.

-This location will become the STEM focus for an environmental sustainability initiative led by our school community.
+This location has a STEM focus for an environmental sustainability initiative led by our school community.

 We Are Providing an Environment for Our Students to Grow & Excel

 - 4 hectare heritage wetland area with environmental boardwalk and interpretative centre

 - 30 hectare Agricultural Studies focus farm – pasture management project

 - Beef cattle stud and small fine-timber forest